-Powin Energy Raises $100M to Compete for Leadership of Grid Storage Market
+Powin Energy Raises $100M to Compete for Leadership in Grid Storage Market

 Powin is the first energy storage investment for Trilantic, a private equity firm that invests in several industries.
 Prior energy investments typically focused on oil and gas plays, but it made energy transition bets on solar developer Intersect Power and electric vehicle charging company SemaConnect.

-Trilantic had been looking for grid-related companies that needed help with scaling, execution and capital raises, the kinds of risks private equity is suited to help with, said Glenn Jacobson, a partner at the firm.
+Trilantic had been looking for grid-related companies that needed assistance with scaling, execution and capital raises, the kinds of risks private equity is suited to help with, said Glenn Jacobson, a partner at the firm.
 For a while, he said, grid investment opportunities were bookended on one end by long-lived contracted assets promising single-digit returns, and on the other end by moonshot technology plays more suited to venture capital or research grants.

 Then solar, wind and battery prices fell precipitously, and the energy storage market started to really take off.
 Companies that Trilantic considered investable started to come into focus.